OpenShot/openshot-qt/doc/playback.rst

                        in their own folder, separate from the original video files.
 Once you have completed your video editing with the proxy files, simply copy/paste your `*.osp` project file back into the original folder, and export the higher quality, original files.
+   Audio Device        If you are still having issues with audio lag or sync, please verify you are using the correct
+                       Audio Device for playback (in the OpenShot Preferences).
+See :ref:`preferences_preview_ref`.
+Also, verify your default audio device (on your operating system) is using the same sample rate.
+On certain operating systems (such as Windows), mismatching sample rates can cause severe audio / video sync problems.
    ==================  ============